-Abstracts for the event are due January 23.
+The abstracts acceptance window has been extended to February 15, following multiple requests from TRB attendees.
 The Organizing Committee invites abstracts for full papers and live presentation-only contributions.
 Full papers will be published in the peer-reviewed proceedings.
 Submit your abstract of 200 – 400 words online.

 This unique event brings the major transportation disciplines out of their silos and into an inter-disciplinary dialogue between agencies and private sector engineering and construction specialists.
 The result is identification of redundancies in research, re-evaluation of how geotechnical problems are defined and resolved, and advancements in the state of practice for transportation geotechnics.

 GAP 2019 will also offer a field trip to the renowned Transportation Technology Center near Pueblo.
 Two young geotechnical engineers sessions are also being developed.

 Exhibit and sponsorship sales will open in February.

 The main objectives of GAP 2019 are to:

 - Foster communication between the main transportation sectors (Road, Rail, Air)